What is Apache ActiveMQ?

-ActiveMQ can be tuned for massive scale, supporting large data sets, such as those generated by the CERN large hadron collider.
-Its configuration can support numerous traffic and implementation models and has a powerful statistics and metrics engine, exposing crucial details about the health of the broker and the amount and size of message traffic and client status.
+ActiveMQ can be tuned for massive scale for large data sets, such as those generated by the CERN large hadron collider.
+ActiveMQ can be configured for numerous traffic and implementation models and has a powerful statistics and metrics engine, exposing crucial details about the health of the broker and the amount and size of message traffic and client status.
 These metrics can be consumed by popular monitoring frameworks, making ActiveMQ a highly observable solution.

 Though not the only free messaging solution available, Apache ActiveMQ stands out for balancing its versatility with enterprise-readiness.
-Businesses can adopt ActiveMQ quickly, and its familiar concepts will be accessible to anyone comfortable with JMS.
-ActiveMQ’s prolific community will ensure the products continued viability, and ActiveMQ 6 promises to extend this usefulness into the next generation of enterprise messaging solutions.
+You can adopt ActiveMQ quickly.
+It will be accessible to anyone comfortable with JMS.
+ActiveMQ’s prolific community will ensure the products continued viability.
+And ActiveMQ 6 promises to extend this usefulness into the next generation of enterprise messaging solutions.